IlyaSemenov/graphql-orm/README.md

 import gql from "graphql-tag"
 import Knex from "knex"
 import { Model } from "objection"
-import { GraphResolver, ModelResolver } from "objection-graphql-resolver"
+import * as r from "objection-graphql-resolver"

 // Define Objection.js models